-Eviction: BRHP must terminate assistance whenever a family is evicted from a unit assisted under the HCV program for a serious or repeated violation of the lease.
+Eviction: BRHP must terminate assistance whenever a family is evicted from or receives a Warrant of Restitution for a unit assisted under the HCV program for a serious or repeated violation of the lease.
+BRHP considers a family evicted if the family moves after a legal eviction order has been issued or a Warrant of Restitution has been ordered, regardless of whether the order was physically enforced.

-- BRHP considers a family evicted if the family moves after a legal eviction order has been issued, whether or not physical enforcement of the order was necessary. - Serious and repeated lease violations will include, but not be limited to, nonpayment of rent, disturbance of neighbors, destruction of property, or living or housekeeping habits that cause damage to the unit or premises and criminal activity.
+Serious and repeated lease violations will include, but not be limited to, nonpayment of rent, disturbance of neighbors, destruction of property, or living or housekeeping habits that cause damage to the unit or premises and criminal activity.
 This applies to eviction that is the fault of the tenant or their guests.